What Is an Earache?

 What Causes an Earache?

-Earache is generally caused by an ear infection, but can also be caused by:
+For adults, an Earache is can still be caused by an ear infection, but may also be caused by:

-- changes in air pressure, such as when you take off or land in a plane (called aeroplane ear)
+- rapid changes in air pressure, such as when you take off or land in a plane

 - referred pain from a throat infection